kevinkietle/Python-for-Data-Science-and-Machine-Learning/README.md

+##Python for Data Science and Machine Learning Bootcamp - Guided Projects

 I completed the '**Python for Data Science and Machine Learning Bootcamp**' course taught by Jose Portilla on Udemy.
 The course link can be found here: <https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp>

 In this course, I learned three main things: **Python for Data Analysis, Python for Data Visualization, and Python for Machine Learning**.